CostaKevin/CostaKevin.github.io/projects.md

 # 🧪 Projects Directory

-This folder contains practical, end-to-end projects that integrate concepts from artificial intelligence, data science, programming, and scientific computing.
+This file contains practical, end-to-end projects that integrate concepts from artificial intelligence, data science, programming, and scientific computing.

 Each project is self-contained and demonstrates the application of theoretical and technical skills to solve real-world problems.